sreza93/RevTest/README.md

 You will need the following tools in place on all your work machines to get started:

 1. A github account that I have correctly linked to our lab's github repos.
-Set up a free account on github an contact me.
+Set up a free account on github and send me your GitHub username.
 Chances are that if you are able to read this online, you are already set.

 1. A working [LaTeX TeXLive installation](https://www.tug.org/texlive/), either on Linux (depends on your distro, see [instructions for Debian Linux](https://wiki.debian.org/Latex)) or [on Mac OSX](http://www.tug.org/mactex/), updated to the latest version at the time you read this.